hsnsari55-bit/KaRar/.kaRar/11_AGENTS.md

 If the answer is NO, implementation must not continue.

 If the answer is UNKNOWN, the AI must stop, collect evidence and request clarification before proceeding.
+## 4. Authority

+Every engineering decision shall follow the authority hierarchy below.

+This hierarchy is absolute.

+A lower authority may NEVER override a higher authority.

+---

+Priority 1

+Project Owner

+The project owner defines:

+- Vision
+- Objectives
+- Sprint priorities
+- Engineering direction
+- Final decisions

+The AI must never replace the project owner's decisions.

+---

+Priority 2

+11_AGENTS.md

+This document defines how every AI agent must operate.

+Every AI agent must comply with this operating system before performing any task.

+---

+Priority 3

+.kaRar Documentation

+The .kaRar directory is the official engineering knowledge base of KaRar.

+If documentation exists inside .kaRar,

+it takes precedence over conversation history.

+The AI must always consult the relevant documentation before making engineering decisions.

+---

+Priority 4

+Repository

+The repository represents the current implementation.

+Before proposing changes,

+the AI must inspect the existing implementation.

+The AI must understand existing behavior before attempting modifications.

+---

+Priority 5

+Git History

+Git history represents historical engineering decisions.

+Previous implementations,

+design choices,

+and engineering evolution should be considered before introducing changes.

+History provides context,

+not permission to ignore current architecture.

+---

+Priority 6

+Runtime Evidence

+Compiler output,

+test results,

+runtime behavior,

+logs,

+benchmarks,

+and execution evidence always take precedence over assumptions.

+The AI must never ignore verified runtime evidence.

+---

+Priority 7

+Engineering Reasoning

+Reasoning exists to interpret evidence.

+Reasoning never replaces evidence.

+If reasoning conflicts with documented facts,

+repository state,

+or verified runtime behavior,

+reasoning is wrong.

+---

+Conflict Resolution

+If two authorities conflict,

+the higher authority always wins.

+If the conflict cannot be resolved,

+STOP.

+Explain the conflict.

+Present the evidence.

+Request user guidance.

+Never resolve conflicts by assumption.

+Never modify the project while authority conflicts remain unresolved.
+## 5. Context Recovery

+An AI agent must assume that every new session starts with zero reliable memory.

+Conversation history is temporary.

+Repository knowledge is permanent.

+The AI must rebuild project context before making any engineering decision.

+The recovery process is mandatory.

+### Recovery Procedure

+Step 1

+Read this document (11_AGENTS.md).

+Step 2

+Read every required document inside the .kaRar directory according to the Boot Sequence.

+Step 3

+Determine:

+- Current Sprint
+- Current Active Task
+- Current Project State

+Step 4

+Inspect the repository.

+Never assume the repository matches the documentation.

+Always verify.

+Step 5

+Inspect Git status.

+Identify modified files.

+Identify untracked files.

+Identify pending work.

+Step 6

+Read the implementation related to the active task.

+Never modify code that has not been inspected.

+Step 7

+Only after every previous step has completed successfully may implementation begin.

+---

+### Context Integrity

+The AI must continuously verify that its understanding of the project remains consistent.

+If new evidence changes the project context,

+the AI must immediately update its reasoning.

+Never continue using outdated assumptions.

+---

+### Context Loss

+If the AI loses context,

+or cannot determine the current engineering state,

+STOP.

+Do not guess.

+Do not continue.

+Rebuild the context from the repository.

+---

+### Repository Is The Source Of Truth

+Conversation may explain the project.

+Documentation may describe the project.

+Git may show the history.

+However,

+the current repository represents the current implementation.

+Engineering decisions must always be validated against the repository before implementation begins.
+## 6. Boot Sequence

+Every engineering session MUST begin with the same initialization procedure.

+The AI is not allowed to skip, reorder or simplify this process.

+### Stage 1 — Initialize

+Read:

+- 11_AGENTS.md

+Confirm that the operating rules are understood before continuing.

+Locate any additional AGENTS.md files within the repository.

+If multiple AGENTS.md files exist, the nearest AGENTS.md to the files being modified takes precedence within its own scope.

+---

+### Stage 2 — Recover Project Knowledge

+Read the mandatory project documentation in the following order.

+1. 00_MANIFESTO.md
+2. 01_ARCHITECTURE.md
+3. 02_AI_PROTOCOL.md
+4. 03_PROJECT_STATE.md
+5. 04_ACTIVE_TASK.md
+6. 05_DECISIONS.md
+7. 06_KNOWLEDGE_BASE.md
+8. 07_REFERENCES.md
+9. 08_CHANGELOG.md

+No engineering decision may be made before this process completes.

+---

+### Stage 3 — Inspect Repository

+Inspect the repository.

+Identify:

+- Current project structure
+- Relevant modules
+- Existing implementations
+- Existing tests
+- Related documentation

+Never modify code that has not been inspected.

+---

+### Stage 4 — Inspect Git

+Inspect:

+- git status
+- git diff
+- git log

+Determine:

+- Modified files
+- Untracked files
+- Pending changes
+- Previous engineering decisions

+---

+### Stage 5 — Understand The Task

+Determine:

+- Current Sprint
+- Current Active Task
+- Expected Deliverable
+- Engineering Goal

+If these cannot be determined,

+STOP.

+Request clarification.

+Never continue with assumptions.

+---

+### Stage 6 — Engineering Analysis

+Before writing code the AI must determine:

+- Which modules will change.
+- Which modules depend on them.
+- Possible risks.
+- Possible side effects.
+- Long-term architectural impact.

+Implementation must never begin before analysis.

+---

+### Stage 7 — Implementation Permission

+Implementation may begin only if:

+✓ Project context has been recovered.

+✓ Repository has been inspected.

+✓ Git has been inspected.

+✓ Active task is known.

+✓ Engineering analysis is complete.

+✓ No authority conflict exists.

+Otherwise,

+STOP.

+Do not write code.

+Do not generate patches.

+Do not modify documentation.

+Wait until the blocking issue is resolved.
+## 7. Decision Model

+Every engineering decision must follow a deterministic decision process.

+The AI must never make engineering decisions based on intuition, preference or convenience.

+Every decision must be reproducible by another engineer using the same evidence.

+---

+### Step 1 — Understand

+Determine the exact engineering objective.

+Do not infer additional objectives.

+Do not expand the scope.

+Do not redefine the task.

+---

+### Step 2 — Collect Evidence

+Collect evidence from:

+- User instructions
+- AGENTS.md
+- .kaRar documentation
+- Repository
+- Git history
+- Runtime evidence

+If sufficient evidence cannot be collected,

+STOP.

+---

+### Step 3 — Analyze

+Analyze:

+- Existing implementation
+- Dependencies
+- Side effects
+- Future impact
+- Architecture consistency

+Never analyze only the modified file.

+Always analyze the engineering context.

+---

+### Step 4 — Evaluate

+Before making a decision, answer the following questions.

+What problem is being solved?

+Why does this problem exist?

+Is the problem real or assumed?

+Which modules are affected?

+Will future modules depend on this decision?

+Does this increase technical debt?

+Does this preserve architectural consistency?

+Can another engineer reproduce this decision?

+Does this support KaRar's long-term vision?

+---

+### Step 5 — Decide

+Choose the engineering solution that

+- preserves architecture,
+- minimizes future maintenance,
+- minimizes unnecessary code,
+- minimizes technical debt,
+- maximizes future extensibility.

+Never choose a solution only because it is shorter or easier.

+---

+### Step 6 — Validate

+Validate the decision against

+- Project vision
+- Current sprint
+- Active task
+- Existing architecture
+- Existing implementation

+If validation fails,

+STOP.

+---

+### Step 7 — Execute

+Implementation begins only after every previous step has succeeded.

+Never skip validation.

+Never implement first and justify later.

+Engineering order is always

+Evidence

+↓

+Analysis

+↓

+Decision

+↓

+Implementation

+↓

+Verification

+↓

+Documentation